 Oops!
 Something went wrong while submitting the form

-The new Parrot Anafi is now available for preorder.
+The new Parrot Anafi is now available.
 Will you buy one?
 Or are you leaning towards the Mavic Air?
 Maybe you own the Mavic Air and are wondering if you should buy the Anafi too.
 We’ll try to give you the facts, and a little bit of our opinion too to help you decide.

 Parrot claims that the Anafi camera performs better in low light because of the HDR feature.
 I wouldn’t buy it for this reason alone since it’s not been tested to prove this theory yet.
 I can only assume that it’s just as good as the Mavic Air, not necessarily better.

 This is the first drone Parrot has come out with that can shoot 4k video.
 The BeBop maxed out at only 1080P, and the stabilization was completely digital.
 Their new drone, the Anafi uses a gimbal with 3 axis stabilization.
 Although it has 3 axis total, the 3rd is still digital for yaw.
 In contrast, the Mavic Air has 3 axis stabilization including yaw, which makes it much better at stabilizing the drone.
 This will make a big difference in the professional quality level of your videos.

 Here’s where we see the biggest selling point of the Anafi.
 It has the ability to tilt the camera upward or downward by 90 degrees without the propellers or the frame being in the shot.
 That’s a full 180 degrees!
 Think of the shots you could get with that.
 Let’s say you’re flying underneath something.
 You can point the camera straight up and get a new perspective that’s not possible with the Mavic Air.